-"That queen bee really pops out a lot of babies," said Laura Pendlebury, a Masters of Environment and Sustainability (MEC) student at Western University.
+"That queen bee really pops out a lot of babies," said Laura Pendlebury, a Masters of Environment and Sustainability (MES) student at Western University.

 The new title represents a long-term commitment to reshape campus into a pollinator-friendly habitat and learning space.
 Pendlebury and her colleague Rachel Brown, a fellow MEC grad student, applied for the designation to Bee City Canada themselves back in June.

 "A lot of what we have at Western has to do with our geographic location.
 We have the Thames River running through, which gives a lot of opportunity for Western to support pollinators," Brown said.

 As part of the process, the pair created a five-year plan to bring more bee habitat, education and celebration to Western.
 They've since formed a small working group with professors and campus landscapers.

 "We have a lot of green space available to work with," Brown said.
 "It's a great opportunity for us to try and incorporate pollinators more into the campus landscape."